olivergregorius/micropython_loki/README.md

 ## Installation

-The library can be installed using [upip](https://docs.micropython.org/en/latest/reference/glossary.html#term-upip) or [mip](https://docs.micropython.org/en/latest/reference/packages.html), ensure that the device is connected to the network.
+The library can be installed using [upip](https://docs.micropython.org/en/latest/reference/glossary.html#term-upip) or [mip](https://docs.micropython.org/en/latest/reference/packages.html).
+Ensure that the device is connected to the network.

 ### Installation using upip (Micropython < 1.19)